zenika-open-source/promote-open-source-project/README.md

 - ↗️ Share the project on social medias an specialized platforms

-- ❓ Make a publication to explain the why and how of the project
+-  📃 Write articles that mention your project

 - 🕐 Take care to choose the best time to post and share articles